Skip to Content

 Step 2- Prepare the dry ingredients (flour, salt, baking powder)

 There are contradicting opinions on the issue of sieving flour.
 The rationale is sieving can remove lumps and impurities.
-It also aerates the flour and makes it easier to incorporate into the wet ingredients.
-Sieving the dry ingredients together also helps the baking powder and salt distribute evenly.
+It also aerates the flour and makes incorporating it into the wet ingredients easier.
+Sieving the dry ingredients together helps the baking powder and salt distribute evenly.

 But I do not sieve the flour.

-The flour I order from a trusted local flour mill is clean and free from lumps.
+The flour I order from a trusted local flour mill is clean and lumps-free.
 I find that cakes made from sieved and unserved flour are identical.

 I wonder whether my supplier sends me the pre-sieved flour without letting me know.

-Therefore, I just mix the flour with salt and baking powder with a whisk before adding it to the wet ingredients.
-I do this to minimize the time required to combine with the batter, which will discuss in detail in Step 5.
+Therefore, I mix the flour with salt and baking powder with a whisk before adding it to the wet ingredients.
+I do this to minimize the time required to combine with the batter, which will be discussed in detail in Step 5.

-Note: If your flour is not pre-sieved, please sieve with a flour sifter to prevent the flour to become lumpy.
+Note: If your flour is not pre-sieved, please sieve with a flour sifter to prevent the flour from becoming lumpy.

 1. Sieve the flour with a flour sifter only if it is lumpy.

-2. Mix the flour, salt, and baking powder together.
+2. Mix the flour, salt, and baking powder.

 Step 3- Measure the wet ingredients (eggs, milk)